tmschoegje/tmschoegje.github.io/_talks/2025-ictopen.md

 location: "Utrecht, NL"
 ---

-A brief overview of our research at the Municipality of Utrecht
+A brief overview of our research at the Municipality of Utrecht.
+[Slides](/files/ictopen-slides.pptx)